 Then it's the basic beekeeping equipment and of course your first hive.

-Whatever you do, don't get into saccharin and the like; the side effects of artificial sweeteners.
+Whatever you do, don't get into saccharin and the like; the artificial sweetener side effects.

 Wax is a natural and very valuable byproduct of beekeeping; far too special to burn in candles.
 Getting it out of old combs is the very devil unless you make bees wax solar extractor.